-Is your product ready for manufacturing and market launch?
+If you are asking how to launch your product, you must first ask yourself if your product is ready for manufacturing and market launch.
 If you respond, “Of course I am.
 I have a product design.
 I have developed a prototype.
 I have funding.”
 It would seem on the surface that you are ready for production.
-But, ask yourself: have you tested your design?
+But, have you tested your design?
 Is your assembly process refined and tested?
 How do you know you can repeatedly produce the same product?
 Have you identified risks in the assembly and manufacturing process and developed a plan to mitigate them?
 If the answer to all of these isn’t a resounding “YES!”, you are not ready for manufacturing.

 After reading the above paragraph, you may be wringing your hands with worry wondering how you will accomplish all of that.
 Don’t fret; this is where NPI comes in.
 NPI stands for new product introduction and is the product development phase between prototyping and contract manufacturing.
 During this phase, you refine your process and scale up production in the most time and cost-effective manner possible.
 If you have a regulated device, this is where you will complete the bulk of the required paperwork to meet compliance.

 At Synectic, NPI falls under phase 4 of the product development process.
 Since it is a long and sometimes arduous process, we break it into the following parts: DFM/DFA, Pilot Production, and Pilot Manufacturing.
 These parts are broken down further into different requirements based on your individual project needs.
 Below we thoroughly dissect each component of the new product introduction process.
 For a successful product launch, you may need all the requirements or just some.
 The more complicated or regulated your invention, the more requirements for a successful launch

 DFM/DFA stands for design for manufacturing and design for assembly, respectfully.
 During this part of NPI, specialized engineers redesign each component of your product for optimal fabrication and cost.
 The DFM/DFA process involves: